IWillCall/Airbus_ship_detection/README.md

 The model uses a standard **U-NET** architecture, with **Cross-entropy** as the loss function and **Dice score** as the accuracy metric.

-## Структура проекту
+## Project structure

-- [EDA.ipynb](./EDA.ipynb): Exploratory Data Analysis of the dataset
+- [EDA.ipynb](visualisations/EDA.ipynb): Exploratory Data Analysis of the dataset
 - [model_train.py](./model_train.py): Script for training the model
-- [inference.py](./inference.py): Model inference script that creates masks based on input images
+- [inference.py](inference/inference.py): Model inference script that creates masks based on input images
-- [model_predictions_visualization.ipynb](./model_predictions_visualization.ipynb): Testing the model's performance with visualization of generated masks
+- [model_predictions_visualization.ipynb](visualisations/model_predictions_visualization.ipynb): Testing the model's performance with visualization of generated masks

+The model can be downloaded from Google Drive - [unet_model.h5](https://drive.google.com/file/d/1f9Mi1IvinyMAT06aXypBDbCZT7rmJ3fZ/view?usp=sharing)

 ## Dataset